Linerre/linerre.github.io/content/posts/2021-04-27-setting-path-for-zsh-on-macos.md

 For Linux users, however, the above approach may turn out to be a pain in the neck.

-Note, I stopped using macOS several years ago and haven't ever tried it since then.
-Apple macOS may have changed.
+Note, I _stopped_ using macOS several years ago and haven't ever tried it since then.
+Apple macOS may have changed?

 ## Zsh initializations
 I'm not going to repeat what has alreay  been well documented: